-(1) If the examination board for part one of the state final examination decides that the diploma thesis submitted contains plagiarism, i.e., that it is fully or partially copied without stating the relevant source, it will allow the student to express his opinion on this fact.

-(2) If the examination board adopts a resolution stating that the thesis contains plagiarism, the student will be graded as "fail" ("neprospěl") and the chair of the examination board will submit a motion to the Dean to launch disciplinary proceedings against the student.
+- (1) If any of the reports states or any of the members of the examination board for the defence of the diploma thesis expresses a concern that the diploma thesis submitted contains plagiarism, i.e., that it is fully or partially copied without stating the relevant source, the board will allow the student to express his opinion on this fact. - (2) If the examination board for the defence of the diploma thesis adopts a resolution stating that the thesis contains plagiarism, the student will be graded as "fail" ("neprospěl") and the chair of the examination board will submit a motion to the Dean to launch disciplinary proceedings against the student.